Instant Pot Burrito Bowls are a flavorful, all-in-one, easy Instant Pot recipe featuring perfectly cooked chicken, rice, and beans.

 - Add in the juice of fresh lime, and then use a fork, not a spoon, to gently fluff the rice and mix together all the ingredients.
 A fork will help prevent the rice from getting broken down and turning mushy.

 - Now for the really good part!
 Sprinkle shredded cheese on top of the rice.
 Place the lid back on the inner pot and just let it sit for 3-5 minutes to melt the cheese.

 Instant Pot Burrito Bowls are an all-in-one meal that can be dished out and served without the need for any other adornment.

-However, they are also delicious served with diced avocado, fresh tomatoes, sour cream, or even a scoop of homemade guacamole.
+However, the flavor of these burrito bowls is enhanced when served with diced avocado, fresh tomatoes, sour cream, or even a scoop of homemade guacamole.
 I also love to serve up the rice and chicken mixture in homemade flour tortillas for a grab-and-go burrito.

-Bottom-line, this recipe is easy and delicious, however you serve it up!
+The bottom line, this recipe is easy and delicious any way you serve it.

 Leftover Instant Pot Burrito Bowls can be stored in an airtight container in the refrigerator for up to 3 days.
 The mixture can also be frozen in airtight containers for up to 3 months.

 Reheat with a splash of water or chicken stock to keep the rice from drying out when reheated.